Most Tulsa homeowners start this conversation with one belief that is not true.

 Is a Saltwater Pool Healthier Than a Chlorine Pool?

-Saltwater pools are not healthier because they contain no chlorine.
-They are more comfortable for many swimmers because the chlorine they produce is at a lower, more consistent concentration that generates fewer chloramines.
-Chloramines are what cause the harsh pool smell, the red eyes after a long swim, and the dry skin that lingers after getting out.
-Traditional chlorine pools produce more chloramines because manual dosing cycles create peaks and valleys in chlorine concentration.
+Chloramines cause the harsh pool smell, red eyes after a long swim, and dry skin.
+Traditional chlorine pools produce more chloramines because manual dosing creates peaks and valleys in concentration.
 A saltwater generator produces a steady, lower level that stays in a tighter range.

 The Real Cost Comparison: Saltwater vs Chlorine in Tulsa